> Peter Bellamy > Songs > The German Musicianer

 ; Ballad Index

-Peter Kennedy collected the bawdy song The German Musicianer from the singing of Harry Cox in Catfield, Norfolk in 1956.
+Peter Kennedy collected the bawdy song The Old German Musicianer from the singing of Harry Cox in Catfield, Norfolk in 1956.
 It was published in 1964/65 on Cox's Folk-Legacy/EFDSS LP Traditional English Love Songs, and was included in 1975 in Kennedy's book Folksongs of Britain and Ireland.
+The album's liner notes don't say anything about Cox's source but merely state on the Folkways album:

 Peter Bellamy sang The German Musicianer unaccompanied in 1968 on his first solo LP, Mainly Norfolk.
 This recording was also included in his Free Reed anthology Wake the Vaulted Echoes.
 He also sang it on 17 November 1968 at the Young Tradition's concert at Oberlin College, Ohio, that was published in 2013 on their Fledg'ling CD Oberlin 1968.
 He commented in the original album's liner notes: